RaffaeleFiorillo/Fast_and_Curious/README.md

 # Fast and Curious
-  A game to learn/improve keyboard typing skills.
-The main idea is to improve your typing skills and at the same time learn fun facts (some even from your own authory!).
+  A game to learn/improve keyboard typing skills while also learning fun facts and study a specific subject.
+The player controls a moving car that avoids enemies and obstacles, by typing on the keyboard.
+The car speed is related to the player's typing speed.
+The car's ability to avoid obstacles is related to the player's typing precision (*for details about the story and background of the game read the "Story" Section*).

 ![sample](https://user-images.githubusercontent.com/75253335/131589894-00e6f646-a507-440b-9e67-b080e4bafc23.png)

+## Main Idea Behind the Game:

-## How to set up and play the game:
+## How to Set Up and Play the Game:
  1st -> Download these files from the repository:

        - Game(.exe); - assets (folder);